simonkir/dotfiles/documentation/polybar.md

 ## Multi-Monitor Capabilities
 The `launch.sh` script by default looks at whether more than one monitor is connected.

-* If one monitor is connected, laucn polybar on that one monitor.
+* If one monitor is connected, launch polybar on that one monitor.
 * If more that one monitors are connected, launch polybar on two of them.

 At the moment, there is no support for more than two monitors.
 The bar will be launched on `HDMI1` and `eDP1`.